Docker Compose (OLake UI)

 - Used by the PostgreSQL service

-: Elasticsearch search index storage- Used by the Elasticsearch service
+temporal-elasticsearch-data(Legacy only): Elasticsearch search index storage- Used by the Elasticsearch service in the legacy configuration

 OLake includes an automated log retention system that helps manage disk space by automatically cleaning up old log files.
 This prevents log files from accumulating indefinitely and consuming excessive storage space.